scrapy/scrapy/docs/topics/leaks.rst

 In Scrapy, objects such as Requests, Responses and Items have a finite
 lifetime: they are created, used for a while, and finally destroyed.

-From all those objects the Request is probably the one with the longest lifetime, as it stays waiting in the Scheduler queue until it's time to process it.
+From all those objects, the Request is probably the one with the longest lifetime, as it stays waiting in the Scheduler queue until it's time to process it.
 For more info see :ref:`topics-architecture`.

-As these Scrapy objects have a (rather long) lifetime there is always the risk accumulated them in memory without releasing them properly and thus causing what is known as a "memory leak".
+As these Scrapy objects have a (rather long) lifetime, there is always the risk of accumulating them in memory without releasing them properly and thus causing what is known as a "memory leak".

 To help debugging memory leaks, Scrapy provides a built-in mechanism for